Generic selectors

 Most understand that fasting is going without food or drink for a period of time.
 The Bible certainly confirms this:

 DANIEL 10:2-3 In those days I, Daniel, was mourning three full weeks.
-3 I ate no pleasant food, neither did flesh or wine enter my mouth, nor did I anoint myself at all, until three whole weeks were fulfilled.
+3 I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.

 Daniel was so distraught after hearing the terrible end-time prophecies that he spent the next three weeks fasting and pondering the words of Gabriel[5].
 A fast that abstains from all food and drink for three weeks is not something most people would survive.
 The human body might be able to live without food for that length of time, but not without water.